vuxcode/pr1-project-crowcoders/README.md

 > As a reminder, the project summary should cover the following points:

-A description of how you want to present the project to the world A reflection of the experiences you had while creating the project A list of what could be improved in the project if you had more time?
+> A description of how you want to present the project to the world <br>
+> A reflection of the experiences you had while creating the project <br>
+> A list of what could be improved in the project if you had more time? <br>
-A conclusion on the budget.
+> A conclusion on the budget.
 Did you manage to stick to the budget?
 Why? / Why not?

 # User Guide